seb-oss/openbanking/postman/README.md

 ### Step 3.
 Set your own Environment
 1. Click on the Environments tab on the left navbar of postman
 2. Select 'SEB PSD2 Sandbox'
-3. Add your own variables for below, leave others empty.
+3. Add your own variables as below both Initial value and Current value, leave others empty.
 You will find below values when you create sandbox App from developer portal.

 * clientId
 * clientSecret